Whyzanet/WhyzaGC/README.md

 will analyse the data per bit.

-man ent
+man ent describes the tests performed.

-is your friend.

 I collected random data from the Huzzah via the following command on my linux desktop.